Where To See These 9 Public Artworks by Keith Haring

 Featured image: Keith Haring – Red Dog for Landois, 1987.
 Image via Creative Commons.

 One of the last Keith Haring’s murals is in Pisa.
-Titled Tuttomondo, it was created on the facade of San Antonio church in 1989.
+Titled Tuttomondo, it was created on the facade of San Antonio church in 1989, a time when he was already diagnosed with AIDS.
 It revolves around the theme of peace and harmony in the world.

 It features 30 figures which, like a puzzle, occupy 180 square meters of the south wall of the church.
 Each of the figures represents a different aspect of peace in the world – the “human” scissors are the image of solidarity between men in defeating the serpent (symbol of evil), which is already eating the head of the figure next to it; the woman with a baby in her arms represents maternity, while the two men supporting the dolphin refer to man’s relationship with nature.

 In 1984, Keith Haring visited Australia to undertake art projects in Sydney and Melbourne, including a large scale outdoor mural at what was then the Collingwood Technical School.
 As the artist explained, he chose the location because it had a great community feel about it.
 “Though it’s supposed to be a poor area, its nothing like the poverty I have seen in New York,” he added.